 Biarritz lies on the Bay of Biscay on the Atlantic coast in South Western France.
 It is located in the Pyrénées-Atlantique department in the Aquitaine region and is one of the principal resorts of the Basque Country.
 One of Europe’s most beautiful and stylish cities, it embraces three cultures (French, Basque and Spanish) and, with a temperate climate and stunning beaches, it attracts a wide variety of visitors.
 Adjacent to Bayonne and Anglet and only 11 miles (18 km) from the Spanish border, Biarritz is fiercely proud of its Basque heritage and is in the traditional province of Labourd.

-Hotels in Biarritz
+Book a Hotel in Biarritz

 The region was conquered by the Romans in the 6th Century giving it the name Aquitania.
 During the Roman Empire, the lands of Aquitaine were extended towards Gascony and it was inhabited by Iberians whose main tradition was raising horses.
 The town’s first settlers are believed to have been Vikings who discovered the area during their invasion of Gascony in 840 AD.
 Originally a small fishing village, it was soon recognised as a suitable place for the development of the whale hunting industry and the Scandinavians made their settlements near the beach calling it Bjarnihus, from which its current name derives.
 However, Aquitaine had a divided community until the early 20th Century with the local Basque inhabitants living a very different way of life from the descendants of the Scandinavians who became known as the Agots.